 Those are Amari Cooper's many strengths.

 Here are a few weaknesses or, to be more accurate, the concerns teams are weighing when debating whether or not Cooper is worth a top 10 pick.

-Height: Cooper has good size at 6-1, but as I wrote about last year with Sammy Watkins, nearly all elite receivers—proven game-changers who force defensive coordinators to tilt resources toward stopping them—are 6-3 or taller.
+, nearly all elite receivers—proven game-changers who force defensive coordinators to tilt resources toward stopping them—are 6-3 or taller.
 (Occasionally a 6-2 receiver has other factors such as arm length and/or leaping ability that enables him to play taller.)
 Cooper does everything well, but he doesn’t appear physically special.
 Similar in this regard, Watkins had an impressive rookie season considering the Bills’ quarterback situation.
 Yet given the production of receivers taken later in the draft—Mike Evans, Odell Beckham, Kelvin Benjamin, Brandon Cooks and Paul Richardson—should the Bills have really traded up to get Watkins?